MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-validation-report.md

 # Azure Stack Hub validation report

-Use the *Azure Stack Hub readiness checker* tool to run validations that support deployment and servicing of an Azure Stack Hub environment.
+Use the [Azure Stack Hub Readiness Checker](https://www.powershellgallery.com/packages/Microsoft.AzureStack.ReadinessChecker/1.2002.1111.69) tool to run validations that support deployment and servicing of an Azure Stack Hub environment.
 The tool writes results to a .json report file.
 The report displays detailed and summarized data about the state of prerequisites for deployment of Azure Stack Hub.
 The report also displays information about secrets rotation for existing Azure Stack Hub deployments.

 ## Where to find the report